Vintage Singer Featherweight Tips and Tricks

 One of the biggest tricks that helped make things easier for me, was learning how to loosen the hand wheel so that the needle doesn't run up and down while you wind a bobbin.
 Before you start winding, hold the large wheel in place with one hand and turn the small wheel towards you until it loosens.
 Wind your bobbin and turn it back until it locks in place when you're done.

 I do have the original carrying case for my featherweight, but I decided to create my own set of accessories for travel and storage.
 I wanted something cuter and also a little more functional.
 You can read more about my featherweight travel set here.
 Want to make your own set?
 Check out my Sew Portable Travel Set Pattern!
+I also have a tutorial for a patchwork mat to match!

 I'm not a featherweight expert, but I've definitely learned a lot using it these last few months.
 I'm looking forward to stitching up lots more projects with it!